3rd Army Corps (Azerbaijan): Corps territory

 On 15 November 2014, President Ilham Aliyev took part in the opening of the headquarters building, built on the territory of the corps.
 Among the assets on the territory of the corps are the following: Heydar Aliyev Museum, Barracks, 500-seat auditorium, Library, Computer room, Soldiers Club, Medical Center, and Soldiers' Canteen.
-There is also a parade ground, a sports town and a swimming pool that were constructed in the military town.
+There is also a parade ground, a sports town and a swimming pool that were constructed in the military townlet.

 Incidents

 In February 2011, a soldier of the corps shot 8 Azerbaijani servicemen dead at a defense point in near Martakert.